Following a ketogenic diet involves cutting back on carbohydrate-rich foods like starches, desserts, and processed snacks.

 Also, although erythritol has 4 grams of carbohydrates per teaspoon (4 grams), studies show that it can help lower blood sugar levels in your body.

-Erythritol is used in both baking and cooking and can be substituted for sugar in a wide variety of recipes.
+Erythritol is used in baking and cooking and can be substituted for sugar in various recipes.

-Note that it tends to have a cooling mouthfeel and doesn’t dissolve as well as sugar, which can leave food with a slightly gritty texture.
+Note that it tends to have a cooling mouthfeel and doesn’t dissolve as well as sugar, leaving food with a slightly gritty texture.

 For best results, change about 1 1/3 cups (267 grams) of erythritol for every cup (200 grams) of sugar.

-Erythritol is a type of sugar alcohol that is 80% sweeter than regular sugar with only 5% of the calories.
+Erythritol is a sugar alcohol 80% sweeter than regular sugar, with only 5% of the calories.

-Studies show that the carbohydrates in erythritol do not affect blood sugar in the same way as regular sugar.
+Studies show that the carbohydrates in erythritol do not affect blood sugar similarly to regular sugar.

 Xylitol is another type of sugar alcohol commonly found in products like sugar-free gum, candy, and mints.

-It is as sweet as sugar but contains only 3 calories per gram and 4 grams of carbohydrates per teaspoon (4 grams).
+It is as sweet as sugar but contains only three calories per gram and 4 grams of carbohydrates per teaspoon (4 grams).

-However, like other sugar alcohols, the carbohydrates in xylitol do not count as net carbohydrates, as they do not raise blood sugar or insulin levels to the extent that sugar does.
+However, like other sugar alcohols, the carbohydrates in xylitol do not count as net carbohydrates.
+They do not raise blood sugar or insulin levels to the extent that sugar does.